polyfy/polylith/readme.md

 is currently not supported in the `development` project, and the reason we choose to wait is that some development environments don't support it at very well at the moment.

-Let's summarise where the paths/dependencies are located:
+Let's summarise where the paths/dependencies to bricks are located:
 - The dev project: `./deps.edn` > `:aliases` > `:dev` > `:extra-paths`
 - Other projects: `projects/PROJECT-DIR` > `deps.edn` > `:deps`